citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 Restarts the localGame resource.

 ### modelviewer
-Allows you to load in TXDs and drawables via an graphical interface.
+Allows you to load in TXDs and drawables via a graphical interface.

 Usage: `modelviewer <true|false>`